becodeorg/hamilton-7-react-project-MaximeHoll/README.md

 Please choose one of them to go further.

-You can choose between a pomodoro timer or a weather app.
+You can choose between a Pomodoro timer or a Weather app.

 Enjoy!